Looking for a super fun and simple Valentine’s Day STEM activity to do with your kids??

 Older kids might love the challenge of building something with limited toothpicks, limited gummies – or both!

-Add a time limit for extra fun and be amazed with what your kids come up with!
+Add a time limit for extra fun and be amazed at what your kids come up with!

 What About the Fake Red Roses?